creativity-robotics/creativity-robotics.github.io/cfp.md

 the [ICSR 2020 paper
 format](https://sites.psu.edu/icsr2020/submission/)

-All accepted papers will be presented in a virtual oral presentation session.
-Selected high-quality but rejected papers will be showcased via zoom slideshow during coffee and lunch breaks.
 We welcome articles currently under review or papers planned for publication elsewhere.
 However, papers that have been published at an another archival conference should not be submitted.
 Accepted papers will be published on the Creativity and Robotics homepage, but are to be